ActiveMargins/stRatstat/README.md

 library(imager)
 ```

-Load, resize, and save the image
+Load, resize, and save the image.
+Imager natively suppots .jpeg, .png, .tiff, and .bmp file formats.
+An example of resizing a .png and saving it to .jpg is shown here:
 ```
 #Load image into R. Use path to the file you want to load:
 im <- load.image("/somedirectory/myfile.png")

-#Resize.
-Negative arguemnts in resize() function resize to the image to that percentage of the the original
+#Resize the image.
+Negative arguemnts in the resize() function resizes to the image to that percentage of the the original
-im_resized <- resize(im,-10,-10) # here we would resize to 10% of the original
+im_resized <- resize(im,-10,-10) # here we would resize to 10% of the original.

 #Save image.
 The file extension controls file format.
 save.image(im_resize, "Resized.jpg")